flutter/website/src/tools/formatting.md

 ## Automatically formatting code

-While your code may follow any preferred style -- in our experience -- teams of developers may find it more productive to:
+While your code may follow any preferred style&mdash;in our experience&mdash;teams of developers may find it more productive to:

-1. have a single, shared style, and
+* Have a single, shared style, and

-1. to enforce this style through automatic formatting.
+* Enforce this style through automatic formatting.

 The alternative is often tiring formatting debates during code reviews, where time may be better spent on code behavior rather than code style.

-### Automatically formatting code in Android Studio, and IntelliJ
+### Automatically formatting code in Android Studio and IntelliJ

-Install the `Dart` plugin (see [Editor setup](/get-started/editor/)) to get automatic formatting of code in Android Studio and IntelliJ.
+Install the `Dart` plugin (see [Editor setup](/get-started/editor)) to get automatic formatting of code in Android Studio and IntelliJ.

 To automatically format the code in the current source code window, right-click in the code window and select `Reformat Code with dartfmt`.
 You can add a keyboard shortcut to this in Keymap section of IntelliJ Preferences.

 ### Automatically formatting code in VS Code

-Install the `Flutter` extension (see [Editor setup](/get-started/editor/)) to get automatic formatting of code in VS Code.
+Install the `Flutter` extension (see [Editor setup](/get-started/editor)) to get automatic formatting of code in VS Code.

 To automatically format the code in the current source code window, right-click